 If you declared a disability when you booked your test, you’ll normally get extra time to take the test.
-This is because of the extra paperwork the examiner will need to complete, and also to give you a bit more time to do the manoeuvres.
-The examiner will explain what these are and make sure you’ve properly understood what’s expected – this may also take extra time, depending on your disability.
+This is because of the extra paperwork the examiner will need to complete, and also to give you a bit more time to do the manoeuvre.
+The examiner will explain and make sure you’ve properly understood what’s expected – this may also take extra time, depending on your disability.

 Some of the disabilities we can support

 We’ll try our best to accommodate anyone’s disability and we’re always learning something new, but here are some of the ways we can support you.